 - do not obtain a due diligence report on the agent and the agent’s related parties; and

 - fail to have a detailed agreement in place that is customised for Brazil’s legal environment.

 Have you set aside funds for terminating the agency relationship without cause?

-Brazil’s Representatives Law provides that upon termination of the agency relationship the agents are entitled to receive 1/12 of all fees they received throughout the period of the agency relationship as compensation for the termination.
+Brazil’s Representatives Law provides that upon termination of the agency relationship the agents are entitled to 1/12 of all commissions they received throughout the period of the agency relationship as compensation for the termination.
 Therefore, if an agent received R$1 million per year over 12 years, the agent will be entitled to R$1 million at the time of termination.

 The compensation will apply even if the contract was renewed every year, but it will not apply if the agent was terminated for “just cause”.
 There will be “just cause” for termination where:

 - the agent disregards or breaches the material obligations under the agency agreement or obligations relating to it;